D'Urville Island: Geography

-French Pass

 The island is separated from the mainland by the dangerous French Pass, known to Māori as Te Aumiti, through which water passes at up to 8 kn at each tide.
 Several vortices occur near this passage. d'Urville investigated the passage for several days in 1827, and damaged his ship passing through it.

-Flora and Fauna
+Flora and fauna

-There is roughly 6,000ha of public conservation land on D'urville Island, this is mainly through the centre of the island.
+There is roughly 6,000ha (60km2) of public conservation land on D'urville Island, mainly through the centre of the island.
 The conservation land consists of regenerating farmland, coastal broadleaf, and beech forest.

-D'Urville Island is free of possums, feral goats, ship rats, Norway rats and, weasels making it important ecologically Red Deer and feral pigs are present on the Island and a permit can be obtained from the New Zealand Department of Conservation to hunt on the public conservation land.
+D'Urville Island is free of possums, feral goats, ship rats, Norway rats, and weasels making it important ecologically.
+Red deer and feral pigs are present on the Island and a permit can be obtained from the New Zealand Department of Conservation to hunt on the public conservation land.